rknightuk/rknight.me/src/posts/links/2026/2026-01-16-a-cartoonists-review-of-ai-art.md

 ---

-> In my experience, the people who are excited about AI art also happen to be some of the most talentless fucking people I've ever
+> In my experience, the people who are excited about AI art also happen to be some of the most talentless fucking people I've ever met

 I missed this when it was first posted but I'm glad I found it now.